livingcreative/kcommon/README.md

 One from &lt;stdlib.h&gt; or &lt;cmath&gt; is suitable, include one of these headers before

 > The `rectT<T>::bounds()` function uses `std::numeric_limits`.
 You should include &lt;limits&gt; in order to use this function.

+## c_geometry.h

+### Overview

+This header contains functions and types related to geometry.
+Handy structs for vectors and matrices have common set of methods and organized similalry.
+Vector types represent n-dimensional points (or vectors) in space.
+These types are `vec2`, `vec3` and `vec4`.
+Matrix types represent rectangular matrices with different sizes.
+These types are `mat2x2`, `mat3x2`, `mat3x3` and `mat4x4`.
+Other useful types are `ray` and `segment` for 2D and 3D versions of rays (straight infinte line originated at certain point) and segments (straight line between to points).